 If you haven't studied at university before, the conventional way to start a cyber technology career is with a Bachelor of Cyber Security, Bachelor of Information Technology or Bachelor of Computer Science.
 Three-year bachelor degrees in technology are available through 100% online study.
 Network engineering is a popular specialisation for the industry, with many current cybersecurity professionals having this background.

-CSU Bachelor of Information Technology
+CSU - Bachelor of Information Technology (Cyber Security)

-Deakin Bachelor of Cyber Security
+Deakin University - Bachelor of Cyber Security

 Deakin University's Bachelor of Cyber Security allows for a high level of specialisation.
 The course draws from the Bachelor of Information Technology program and features topics such as cybersecurity analytics, cryptography, and computer crime and digital forensics.
 You can study in the cloud (online) mode.
 All students must complete compulsory non-credit units on academic integrity, safety induction and introduction to work placements.

-Graduate Certificate in Network Security
+UNSW Online - Graduate Certificate in Cyber Security

-Graduate Diploma
+Graduate Diploma in Cyber Security

-A Graduate Diploma in Cyber Security is the right length of course for many professionals wanting to advance their cybersecurity careers.
+A Graduate Diploma is the right length of course for many professionals wanting to advance their cybersecurity careers.
 You're able to build foundation skills as well as develop advanced skills in certain areas.
 In Australia's, a graduate diploma online course typically consists of 8 subjects and can be completed over 16 months of part-time study.

 The ultimate cybersecurity education program is a master's degree.
 In Australia, an online Master of Cyber Security is a 12-subject program.
 You typically complete this over 24 months of part-time, exam-free study.